 School of Medicine

 Showing 1-4 of 4 Results

 Associate Professor of Neurobiology, of Bioengineering and, by courtesy, of Chemical and Systems BiologyOn Partial Leave from 04/01/2021 To 11/30/2021

-Current Research and Scholarly InterestsOur lab applies biochemical and engineering principles to the development of protein-based tools for molecular imaging and gene therapy.
-Topics of investigation include fluorescent proteins structure and biophysics, fluorescent protein-based biosensors, spatiotemporal analysis of protein translation pathways, chemical control of protein translation, and light-responsive proteins.
+Current Research and Scholarly InterestsOur lab applies biochemical and engineering principles to the development of protein-based tools for investigating biology in living animals.
+Topics of investigation include fluorescent protein-based voltage indicators, synthetic light-controllable proteins, bioluminescent reporters, and applications to studying animal models of disease.

 Ann and Bill Swindells Professor and Professor, by courtesy, of Neurobiology